How to Communicate With a Psychopath: 3 Tips for Dealing With the Emotionally Stunted

 A co-worker may have a harder time figuring out which buttons to push, but be especially wary of ex-lovers and family members who know you very well.
 If you feel yourself becoming emotionally responsive to their attempts to provoke you, try repeating a mantra in your head, even if it is simply one word such as "disconnect" or "serenity".

-I highly recommend this book.
+I highly recommend this book which was written by Dr. Robert Hare and Dr. Paul Babiak.
 The information is to identify manipulators in the work place, but it translates to any situation where you might encounter such a person.
 In fact, if you have a "friend" or relative like this, you will recognize some of the same behaviors instantly.
 It is frustrating when you know that something is terribly wrong, but you can't quite put your finger on it.
 Reading books like this one will help you to identify it and name it, which will help you talk about your experiences, or at least write about them.
 Making sense of what is happening/has happened to you is essential, if you want to bounce back.
-Also, once you've identified the manipulative behavior, it will be easier to see the next time a bully comes along and tries to pull your strings.
+Also, once you've identified the manipulative behavior, it will be easier to recognize the next time a bully comes along and tries to pull your strings.

 3. Stay Focused